whusted/cmsi387/homework/csi-fs/inception_drive.md

     00009820  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|
     *
+    Below is the data block for sub_sample.txt

+    > JD: Uhhhhh...no.
+No this isn't.

-    Below is the data block for sub_sample.txt 0000a7d0  00 00 00 00 00 00 00 00  00 00 00 00 00 00 48 65  |..............He|
+    0000a7d0  00 00 00 00 00 00 00 00  00 00 00 00 00 00 48 65  |..............He|
     0000a7e0  6c 6c 6f 21 20 59 6f 75  20 61 72 65 20 69 6e 20  |llo!
 You are in |
     0000a7f0  61 20 73 75 62 64 69 72  65 63 74 6f 72 79 2e 00  |a subdirectory..|
     0000a800  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|
     *
     Below is the data block for a copy of sub_sample.txt that snuck in somehow :)

+    > JD: Nope, not a copy.
+File systems don't sneak, so...

     0000d400  48 65 6c 6c 6f 21 20 59  6f 75 20 61 72 65 20 69  |Hello!
 You are i|
     0000d410  6e 20 61 20 73 75 62 64  69 72 65 63 74 6f 72 79  |n a subdirectory|
     0000d420  2e 0a 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|